Marine Anchor

 Stockless Anchor

-Stockless anchors are large, heavy mooring anchor commonly used on larger vessels.
+Stockless ship anchors are large, heavy mooring anchor commonly used on larger vessels.
 They have a stockless design and provide reliable holding power in various bottom conditions.

 Advantages of Stockless Achor for Ship: